Don Curtis: Personal life and death

 Curtis attended the University at Buffalo, where he played football and was an amateur wrestler.
 He was the wrestling team captain during 1949 and 1950.

-After retiring from professional wrestling, Curtis worked in real estate as well as managing the Jacksonville Coliseum.
-In 1980, he was inducted into the University of Buffalo Athletic Hall of Fame for wrestling and football.
+Upon retiring from professional wrestling, Curtis worked in real estate and managed the Jacksonville Coliseum.
+In 1980, he was inducted into the University of Buffalo Athletic Hall of Fame for his accomplishments in wrestling and football.

 On February 26, 2008, Curtis suffered a "massive stroke", and his wife, Dotty, released a statement that it was "due to a blood clot breaking loose and hitting the left side of his brain."
 He was admitted into the Mayo Clinic Hospice facility that day, and died on March 6, 2008, at the age of 80.
-In 2009, Curtis was posthumously inducted into the Professional Wrestling Hall of Fame and Museum along with Mark Lewin (under the "Tag Team" category).
+In 2009, Curtis was posthumously inducted into the Professional Wrestling Hall of Fame and Museum along with former partner Mark Lewin in the tag team wing.